-An ingrown toenail commonly occurs on the big toe and can result in severe pain and swelling when the edges or corners of the nail grow into the surrounding skin.
+Ingrown toenails commonly occur on the big toe and can result in severe pain and swelling when the edges or corners of the nail grow into the surrounding skin.

 Ingrown toenails are often caused by cutting the toenail too short, cutting the edges of the nail or not cutting the toenail straight across.
 There is a common misconception that if you cut the edges of the nail so that they are rounded instead of straight across, it will prevent an ingrown nail from occurring.
 But by doing this, it can cause the skin around the nailbed to fold over the nail and cause the nail to cut into the skin.

 In addition, injuries sustained to the big toe, like stubbing your toe or dropping something on it, can lead to ingrown toenails.
 An unusual curvature of the toenail, poor hygiene, excessive sweating, and your posture are also all known to lead to ingrown toenails.